Le Web Conference in Paris: Building Social and Marketing Skills [Review]

-This is my review of the conference.
+This is my review of the Le Web conference.
 It’s just one man’s opinion, so take it with a grain of salt.
-I was invited to attend as an official conference blogger, and here’s what I have to say about flying to Paris in the dead of winter to attend one more tech conference before the end of the year.
+I was invited to attend as an official conference blogger, and here’s what I have to say about flying to Paris in the dead of winter to hear one more tech conference before the end of the year.

 PHOTO: Teymur Madjderey